 It might not be possible to take everything that your baby usually relies on for sleep but there are a few home comforts you can pack with you to make bedtime a little easier.
 Favourite blankets, comforters and so on are all important and essential tools when it comes to helping bubs sleep on holiday.
 Write a list of the things that your baby needs and make sure you pack them!

 If you're going somewhere hot, take precautions throughout the day to limit the amount of sunshine your baby is exposed to and keep her cool and shaded.
 Obviously, SnoozeShade will play an important role in this!
 At other times, follow this guidance for easy ways to protect kids from the sun:

 - Remember that babies under the age of six months cannot use sunscreen

 - Make sure you avoid the sun completely at its hottest

 - Find as much shade as you can for the rest of the day

 - Dress them in long sleeved, long legged lightweight clothes and a sun hat

-If your child does get too much sun, read this post for advice on what to do.
+If your child does get too much sun, seek medical help.
 Be aware that too much sun exposure can not only be disastrous for night time sleep but can have serious health implications too.
 If unsure, stay out of the sun, cover up and always use sun protection.